-85 For purposes of temporarily suspending the proposed rule change, the Commission has considered the proposed rule's impact on efficiency, competition, and capital formation.
+&lt;sup>84 For purposes of temporarily suspending the proposed rule change, the Commission has considered the proposed rule's impact on efficiency, competition, and capital formation.
 See 15 U.S.C.
 78c(f).

-$^{^{86}}$ 15 U.S.C.
+&lt;sup>85 15 U.S.C.
 78s(b)(3)(C).
 Once the Commission temporarily suspends a proposed rule change, Section 19(b)(3)(C) of the Act requires that the Commission institute proceedings under Section 19(b)(2)(B) to determine whether a proposed rule change should be approved or disapproved.

-^{87 15} U.S.C.
+U.S.C.
 78s(b)(2)(B).

-92 See supra note 37 and accompanying text.
+See supra note 37 and accompanying text.

-range of costs with an explanation of how profit margins could vary along the range of estimated costs?
+estimated costs?
 Should the Exchange use cost projections or actual costs estimated for 2021 in a filing made in 2022, or make cost projections for 2022?

-2. Revenue Estimates and Profit Margin Range.
-The Exchange provides a single monthly revenue figure as the basis for calculating the profit margin of -8.5%.
+Revenue Estimates and Profit Margin Range.
+The Exchange provides a single monthly revenue figure as the basis for calculating the profit margin of 3.5%.
 Do commenters believe this is reasonable?
 If not, why not?
-The Exchange states that the proposed fees are "designed to cover its costs with a limited return in excess of such costs," and that "revenue and associated profit margin . . . are not solely intended to cover the costs associated with providing services subject to the proposed fees."
-93 The profit margin is also dependent on the accuracy of the cost projections which, if inflated (intentionally or unintentionally), may render the projected profit margin meaningless.
-The Exchange acknowledges that this margin may fluctuate from month to month as Members and non-Members add and drop subscriptions,94 and that costs may increase.
-The Exchange also states that the number of subscriptions has not materially changed over previous months and so the months that the Exchange has used as a baseline to perform its assessment are representative of reasonably anticipated costs and expenses.95 The Exchange does not account for the possibility of cost decreases, however.
+The Exchange states that the proposed fees are "designed to cover its costs with a limited return in excess of such costs,' and that "revenue and associated profit margin . . . are not solely intended to cover the costs associated with providing services subject to the proposed fees."
+92 The profit margin is also dependent on the accuracy of the cost projections which, if inflated (intentionally or unintentionally), may render the projected profit margin meaningless.
+The Exchange acknowledges that this margin may fluctuate from month to month as Members and non-Members add and drop subscriptions,93 and that costs may increase.
+The Exchange also states that the number of subscriptions has not materially changed over previous months and so the months that the Exchange has used as a baseline to perform its assessment are representative of reasonably anticipated costs and expenses.94 The Exchange does not account for the possibility of cost decreases, however.
 What are commenters' views on the extent to which actual costs (or revenues) deviate from projected costs (or revenues)?
 Do commenters believe that the Exchange's methodology for estimating the profit margin is reasonable?
-Should the Exchange provide
+Should the Exchange provide a range of profit margins that it believes are reasonably possible, and the reasons therefor?

 3. Reasonable Rate of Return.
-The Exchange states that its expected profit margin is -8.5% and that the proposed fees are reasonable because the Exchange is operating at a negative margin for this product.
-Further, the Exchange states that it chose to initially provide the cToM data product for free and to forego revenue that they otherwise could have generated from assessing any fees.96 What are commenters' views regarding what factors should be considered in determining what constitutes a reasonable rate of return for the cToM market data product?
+Do commenters agree with the Exchange that its expected 3.5% profit margin would constitute a reasonable rate of return over costs for providing the cToM data product?
+If not, what would commenters consider to be a reasonable rate of return and/or what methodology would they consider to be appropriate for determining a reasonable rate of return?
+Further, the Exchange states that it chose to initially provide the cToM data product for free and to forego revenue that they otherwise could have generated from assessing any fees.95 What are commenters' views regarding what factors should be considered in determining what constitutes a reasonable rate of return for the cToM market data product?
 Do commenters believe it relevant to an assessment of reasonableness that, according to the Exchange, the Exchange's proposed fees are similar to or lower than fees charged by competing options exchanges with similar market share?
 Should an assessment of reasonable rate of return include consideration of factors other than costs; and if so, what factors should be considered, and why?